RobertoPrevato/K8sStudies/docs/index.md

 - [Linux](https://ubuntu.com/).
 - [Docker](https://www.docker.com/).
 - [Kubernetes](https://kubernetes.io/).

+Understanding of the web and networking is also helpful, as many of the examples involve deploying web applications in Kubernetes.

 Although I will try to include some quick-start guide for these technologies, I assume that you have a basic understanding of them, as they are essential for working with Kubernetes